dkwolf1/hass-security/README.md

 # Sponsors

-Scrutiny is only possible with the help of my [Github Sponsors](https://github.com/sponsors/AnalogJ/).
+Hass-Security is only possible with the help of my [Github Sponsors](https://github.com/sponsors/AnalogJ/).

 [![](docs/sponsors.png)](https://github.com/sponsors/AnalogJ/)

 They read a simple [reddit announcement post](https://github.com/sponsors/AnalogJ/) and decided to trust & finance a developer they've never met.
 It's an exciting and incredibly humbling experience.

-If you found Scrutiny valuable, please consider [supporting my work](https://github.com/sponsors/AnalogJ/)
+If you found Hass-Security valuable, please consider [supporting my work](https://github.com/sponsors/AnalogJ/)